Cell and Molecular Biology, Biotechnology and Biomedical Sciences

 Students in the Department of Biology at Merrimack College prepare for their careers by engaging in and accomplishing cellular and molecular biology, biotechnology and biomedical science.
-The Department has established the Center for Student Research in the Life Sciences to help students with career interests across the Life Sciences, inckuding in Biotechnology and Biomedical Science, to gets hands-on and active research experiences with our faculty.
+The Department helps students with career interests to get hands-on and active research experiences with our faculty.

 Integrating Technology and Learning